anonymousgirl123/mini-mvcc-storage-engine/README.md

 - Results are uploaded as build artifacts
 - Java Flight Recorder (JFR) is captured automatically
 - Enables post-run analysis of GC, allocation, and CPU behavior

+## Note: Architecture diagrams are authored in PlantUML and rendered automatically in CI as build artifacts.